Using Alarm Boxes to Combine Commitment and Reminders for Savings in Bolivia

 - Nudges and reminders

-In addition to the lack of banking infrastructure, many other constraints limit the availability and effectiveness of savings services for the poor.
+In addition to the lack of banking infrastructure, many other constraints limit the availability and effectiveness of savings services for low-income individuals.
 There has been very little research to map the demand for services so that products can be designed with clients' needs and cash-flow in mind.
 These constraints in the supply and demand for savings service point to the need for specialized market research and product development efforts.
 Efforts to unveil the actual needs and perceptions of low-income clients to better devise products and incentives for them may result in more rigorous savings behavior.

 The proposed intervention is based on the idea that individuals do not foresee events in the future and thus do not save for those unexpected needs in the present.
 Furthermore, individuals lack a safe place to save money temporarily and require a means to curb impulsivity.
 As a result, mechanisms to remind clients in a frequent and timely manner to save now, such as programmed alarms and lockboxes that do not allow for easy access to these savings, may improve the ability of clients to take future needs into account, stall unnecessary consumption in the present, and consequently change savings behavior.